m4xbrg/your-site/src/content/courses/math-discrete-number-theory.md

 tags: []
 ---

-This course expands on elementary number theory by illustrating how divisibility, primes, congruences, and modular arithmetic weave into foundational number-theoretic structures.
+This course expands on Divisibility, primes, congruences, and basic modular arithmetic and number theoretic structures.
+Learners build intuition through examples, practice, and conceptual discussions that set the stage for deeper study.